AirshipCMS/Docs/Quickstart-Guide.md

 ---

 ## 1. Log in to your site.
 1. Airship is currently available by Private Invitation Only!
 Request a [Test Pilot's License](https://airshipcms.io/signup), and we will contact you when a seat opens up!

-Once you have site access, navigate to your project url `(https://mysite.airshipcms.io)`, and check that your temporary landing page is ready.
+2. Once we set up a site for you, navigate to your project url `(https://mysite.airshipcms.io)`.
 It will look something like this:

 <img width="500" alt="Browser Initial" src="https://airshipcms.io/assets/media/quickstart-guide/tiny-browser-initial.jpg">

-2. Log in to your project admin `(https://mysite.airshipcms.io/admin)`, and make sure your login & password work.
+2. Log in to your project admin `(https://mysite.airshipcms.io/admin)`, and check that your login & password work.

 <img width="500" alt="CMS Login" src="https://airshipcms.io/assets/media/quickstart-guide/cms-login.jpg">